MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-cluster.md

 Windows Admin Center makes it easy to update a cluster and apply operating system and solution updates using a simple user interface.
 If you've purchased an integrated system from a Microsoft hardware partner, it’s easy to get the latest drivers, firmware, and other updates directly from Windows Admin Center by installing the appropriate partner update extension(s). ​If your hardware was not purchased as an integrated system, firmware and driver updates may need to be performed separately, following the hardware vendor's recommendations.

-Windows Admin Center will check if the cluster is properly configured to run Cluster-Aware Updating, and if needed, will ask if you’d like Windows Admin Center to configure CAU for you, including installing the CAU cluster role and enabling the required firewall rules.
+Follow these steps to install updates:

 1. When you connect to a cluster, the Windows Admin Center dashboard will alert you if one or more servers have updates ready to be installed, and provide a link to update now.
 Alternatively, you can select **Updates** from the **Tools** menu at the left.
+2. If you are updating your cluster for the first time, Windows Admin Center will check if the cluster is properly configured to run Cluster-Aware Updating, and if needed, will ask if you’d like Windows Admin Center to configure CAU for you, including installing the CAU cluster role and enabling the required firewall rules.
+To begin the update process, click **Get Started**.

+   > [!NOTE]
-1. To use the Cluster-Aware updating tool in Windows Admin Center, you must enable Credential Security Service Provider (CredSSP) and provide explicit credentials.
-When asked if CredSSP should be enabled, click **Yes**.
-1. Specify your username and password, and click **Continue**.
+   > To use the Cluster-Aware updating tool in Windows Admin Center, you must enable Credential Security Service Provider (CredSSP) and provide explicit credentials.
+If you are asked if CredSSP should be enabled, click **Yes**.
+Specify your username and password, and click **Continue**.

-1. Any available updates will be displayed; click **Check Available Updates** to refresh the list.
+3. The cluster's update status will be displayed; click **Check for updates** to get a list of the updates that are available for each server in the cluster.
-1. Select the updates you wish to install and click **Apply All Updates**.
+4. Select the updates you wish to install and click **Apply All Updates**.
 This will install the updates on every server in the cluster.
 If a restart is needed, cluster roles such as virtual machines will be moved to another server first to prevent any disruption.
-1. To improve security, disable CredSSP as soon as you're finished installing the updates:
+5. To improve security, disable CredSSP as soon as you're finished installing the updates:
     - In Windows Admin Center, under **All connections**, select the first server in your cluster, and then select **Connect**.
     - On the **Overview** page, select **Disable CredSSP**, and then on the **Disable CredSSP** pop-up window, select **Yes**.